Damilola-Adeyonu/Assignments/readme.md

-#Week 3
+# Week 3

-Zuri X I4G training task on Portfolio-website and Registration page.
+Zuri X I4G training task on Portfolio-website and Registration page

+### About me
+I am Damilola Adeyonu.
+A student and an upcoming web developer.